PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 following live-LayoutState dual-statistics InstanceNorm owner remain adjacent, and the first, third, and nested occurrence contracts are unchanged.

-The still-raw first direct occurrence is the terminal result between the live- LayoutState residual/add-to-single-adapter and dual-statistics owners.
-Strict characterization selects only that call for a future `_terminal_instancenorm_residual_mul_concat_stats` assignment.
-The one-key positive-only mutation contract, retained very-late and pre-terminal targets, and graph-indexed nested convergence call remain fixed.
+The first direct occurrence now retains the terminal result as `_terminal_instancenorm_residual_mul_concat_stats` between the live-LayoutState residual/add-to-single-adapter and dual-statistics owners.
+The one-key positive- only mutation contract, retained very-late and pre-terminal targets, and graph- indexed nested convergence call remain fixed.

 That following indexed dual-statistics InstanceNorm residual/add/resize owner also has three direct production calls plus one nested convergence call.
 Its